Italy says rescues more than 2,500 migrants since early Thursday

 One ship, the San Giorgio, took aboard 998 migrants, including 214 women and 157 children, from five different vessels, the navy said in a statement.

-“The improving weather and sea conditions have favored the departures,” the coast guard said in a separate statement.
+“The improving weather and sea conditions have favoured the departures,” the coast guard said in a separate statement.

 Although the authorities gave no details about the nationalities of the migrants, they often include Syrians fleeing civil war and Eritreans evading military conscription.